Credit risk, who decide

 A tough choice between conflicting interests

-The decision to sell with a payment term, therefore to grant a credit to his client is one of the major challenge of Credit Management.
-The subject is sensitive because any unpaid invoice has for origin this choice made during the commercial negotiation.
-It is a question of responsibility when it comes to the commitment of one's business with one's client and the commercial issues that flow from it.
+The decision to sell with a payment term and therefore to grant a credit to his client is one of the major challenges of Credit Management.
+The subject is sensitive because any unpaid invoice has to do with this choice made during the commercial negotiation.
+It is a question of responsibility when it comes to the commitment of one's business to one's client and the commercial issues that flow from it.

-Of course, the credit risk can (must) be assessed with the techniques of financial analysis, evaluation of the payment behavior of the potential customer (does this company respect its commitments?), assessment of commercial risks (risk political, currency risk, transfers and limits of responsibilities ... etc.).
+Of course, the credit risk can (and must) be assessed with the techniques of financial analysis, evaluation of the payment behavior of the potential customer (does this company respect its commitments?), assessment of commercial risks (risk politics, currency risk, transfers and limits of responsibilities, etc.).

-However, the commercial context and the reality of the commercial relationship do not always make possible to cover the identified risks.
-There comes a time when you have to make a choice: sell with taking a risk or refuse the risk and do not sell.
+However, the commercial context and the reality of the commercial relationship do not always make it possible to cover the identified risks.
+There comes a time when you have to make a choice: sell while taking a risk or refuse the risk and do not sell.

-It is in this situation that the credit manager takes all his importance by merging commercial and financial interests to bring out only the one of the company.
+It is in this situation that the credit manager takes on all his importance by merging commercial and financial interests to bring out only one side of the company.

-A key principle: keep your freedom of decision
+A key principle is to keep your freedom of decision

-Far is the time when credit managers spent half of their time meeting customers to obtain financial information and negotiate appropriate terms of payment.
+There was a time when credit managers spent half their time meeting customers to obtain financial information and negotiate appropriate terms of payment.

 The need to be much more productive and the arrival of new and more connected tools have changed these practices.